 Twelve-year-old Ace Cunningham signs in at Lugosi Public School as his mother takes up a job as the school’s new music teacher.
 Having a mother as a teacher automatically has Ace regarded as a nerd by the other students.
 Ace receives Fang, a dog that has been left to him in his late grandfather’s will.
 Ace is startled when Fang then speaks to him and reveals that it is a vampire dog.
 He becomes caught up in an all-important Battle of the Bands that will decide the fate of the school’s closure.
 Though Ace is an accomplished drummer, he is sidelined from participating by the double-dealing principal who wants the school to fail the competition.
 As Ace befriends Skylar, a neighbouring girl in his class, he faces bitchiness from her cliquey friends who want her to dump him because he is considered a nerd.
 Meanwhile, Dr Warhol decides that she needs vampire dog DNA to perfect her beauty formula and she and her bumbling assistant Frank become obsessed with capturing Fang.

-I probably haven’t seen enough the gungy low-budget 1970s vampire films from South of the Border and Asia or from people like Al Adamson and Jess Franco to be able to make a qualitative statement here but Vampire Dog surely runs a strong contender for the worst vampire film ever made.
+I probably haven’t seen enough the gungy low-budget 1970s vampire films from South of the Border and Asia to be able to make a qualitative statement here but Vampire Dog surely runs a strong contender for the worst vampire film ever made.
 Even if its basic premise was dragging the bottom of the barrel, Zoltan … Hound of Dracula at least took itself seriously and proved semi-watchable; Vampire Dog‘s crucial failing is that it takes none of itself seriously.
 Vampire Dog is made as a children’s film and normally people expect as a critic that you should take a few points off it for those reasons.
 Maybe so.
 It also means that the filmmakers take a good many more excuses to be conceptually lazy.
 Much of the film feels written down to the kids.
-The scenes of them at school have the whiff of adult filmmakers trying to grasp a hip vibe and missing it by a mile.
+The school scenes have the whiff of adult filmmakers trying to grasp a hip vibe and missing it by a mile.